DocAmz/DocAmz/README.md

 # Hi there, I'm DocAmz! 👋

-I'm a passionate frontend developer with expertise in building web-to-print SaaS applications.
-Currently, I'm working with Next.js 13, TypeScript, React, and Tailwind CSS, leveraging the powerful Canva technology Fabric.js v6.0.0 beta for innovative solutions.
+I'm a passionate frontend developer with expertise in building applications.
+Currently, I'm working with Next.js 14, TypeScript, React, and Tailwind CSS.

 - 🔭 I’m currently working on: Developing a cutting-edge web-to-print SaaS application.
 - 🌱 I’m currently learning: Advanced TypeScript patterns and optimization techniques.